rancher/docs/content/rancher/v2.x/en/backups/restorations/single-node-restoration/_index.md

     ```
     docker stop <RANCHER_CONTAINER_NAME>
     ```
-1. Move the backup tarball that you created during completion of [Creating Backups—Single Node Installs]({{< baseurl >}}/rancher/v2.x/en/backups/backups/single-node-backups/) onto your Rancher Server.
+1. Move the backup tarball that you created during completion of [Creating Backups—Docker Installs]({{< baseurl >}}/rancher/v2.x/en/backups/backups/single-node-backups/) onto your Rancher Server.
 Change to the directory that you moved it to.
 Enter `dir` to confirm that it's there.

-    If you followed the naming convention we suggested in [Creating Backups—Single Node Installs]({{< baseurl >}}/rancher/v2.x/en/backups/backups/single-node-backups/), it will have a name similar to  `rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz`.
+    If you followed the naming convention we suggested in [Creating Backups—Docker Installs]({{< baseurl >}}/rancher/v2.x/en/backups/backups/single-node-backups/), it will have a name similar to  `rancher-data-backup-<RANCHER_VERSION>-<DATE>.tar.gz`.

 1. Enter the following command to delete your current state data and replace it with your backup data, replacing the [placeholders](#before-you-start).
 Don't forget to close the quotes.